 Skilled attorneys helping radiology error victims across Washington D.C. and Maryland

-Schochor, Federico and Staton the premier medical malpractice law firm in Washington D.C. and Baltimore.
+Schochor, Staton, Goldberg and Cardea, P.A. the premier medical malpractice law firm in Washington D.C. and Baltimore.
 Our attorneys provide comprehensive representation to victims of radiology errors, surgical errors, and other medical mistakes.
 To learn more, please contact our firm today at 410-234-1000.